vuejs/vue-jest/README.md

 },
 ```

-To use source maps, you need to set `mapCoverage` to `true`.
 A full config will look like this.

 ```json
 {